cosmicwheels/jquery-checkradios/README.md

 jquery.checkradios
 ==================

-A jQuery Plugin that allows you to use CSS to style checkboxes and radios without using images.
+A lightweight jQuery Plugin that allows you to use CSS to style checkboxes and radios without using images.

 ![alt text](demo_assets/img/example_header.jpg?raw=true "Examples")